-How the Two Old Parties use Political Tactics to Control Votes
+How the Two Old Parties use Political Tactics and Mind Games to Control Votes

 By: Allan Wallace

 When you cast a vote, technically it is “used,” not “wasted.”
-In my opinion, the only truly “wasted vote” is one that goes unused, un-cast for any candidate on the ballot.
-Some would have you to believe that any vote cast for a candidate outside the infamous “Two-Party System,” in their view a candidate far less-likely to win, is a “wasted vote” which is what those two parties want you to think.
+In my opinion, the only truly “wasted vote” is one that goes unused, not cast for any candidate on the ballot.
+Some would have you believe that any vote cast for a candidate outside the infamous “Two-Party System,” that in their view is a candidate far less-likely to win, is a “wasted vote”.
 And others would say that any vote cast for someone who does not eventually win the election becomes a “wasted vote” and of course, that is just silly.
-See Closing Note below.
+See the Closing Note below.

 Vote totals for “less-likely winners” (so-called “third parties” and independents) are increasing each election cycle as more people get fed up with the status quo and start voting differently or voting their conscious.
 The message these votes send to the old parties gets clearer with each election.
 These are not “wasted” votes, they are votes “used” to promote a better future.

 Let’s assume that You (with your Superpower of persuasion) convinced all the people with whom you have regular contact to vote with you, in unison, for the less evil dinosaur party’s Presidential candidate in the last election.
 Yes, it is an unlikely event, but remember your “superpower” and that this is just for the sake of this experiment.
 Total your posse of people and then find the post-election numbers for your (winner take all) state, compare the margin between the two dinosaur party candidates with your total.
 If that margin of votes is greater than the number of you and your posse, then there is absolutely no way you could have made any difference at all in that race.
 And it is highly unlikely (almost impossible) that the numbers will be anywhere near “close” at this level.